rust-lang/rust/text/0000-inline-semantic.md

     Even if this is generated, the debug symbols are generally not distributed to end-users, which means the error reports will only contain numerical addresses.
-This can be seen as a benefit, as the implementation detail won't be exposed.
-But how to submit/analyze an error report would be out-of-scope for this RFC.
+This can be seen as a benefit, as the implementation detail won't be exposed, but how to submit/analyze an error report would be out-of-scope for this RFC.

-* There are multiple issues preventing us to rely on debug info nowadays.
+* There are multiple issues preventing us from relying on debug info nowadays.

     Issues [24346]  (*Backtrace does not include file and line number on non-Linux platforms*) and [42295]  (*Slow backtrace on panic*) and are still not entirely fixed.
 Even after the debuginfo